-This course is designed to prepare the student to search, apply, interview and prepare for a professional internship in the business and organizational leadership field.
-Subjects covered include defining and setting learning objectives and goals for the internship experience, developing a professional resume, writing cover letters, applying for internships, interviewing skills, professionalisms on the job, and other professional job-seeking skills.
-Prerequisite: Organization Leadership major and junior status or permission of instructor.
+This course is designed to prepare the student to search, apply, interview, and plan for a professional internship or full-time job.
+Subjects covered include developing a personal career plan, defining and setting learning objectives and goals for the internship experience, developing a professional resume, writing cover letters, applying for internships, interviewing skills, professionalism on the job, and networking.
+Prerequisite: Business and Organizational Leadership major and junior status or permission of instructor.

-ORG 405 Business Ethics 3 Semester Hours
+ORG 405 Business Ethics

-This course emphasizes theory of ethics from different philosophical schools of thought.
+This course emphasizes theory of ethics from different philosophical schools of thought and how ethics applies to organizational decisions.
 Ethical dilemmas, values, and traditions are examined through questioning and determining solutions.
 Case studies are emphasized and individual research is required.
 A final group or individual presentation using presentation, web-based, and/or video software is required.
-Prerequisite: ORG 103, or ORG 110, senior status or permission of instructor.
+Prerequisite: senior status or permission of instructor.